Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Eldritch Invocation.md

 - Proficiency with Perception
 - You can use your spellcasting ability modifier instead of wisdom for your perception checks.
 - You can understand any written language.
-- You gain Low light vision in a range of 30 feet.
-If you already have Low Light Vision, it becomes Dark Vision.
+- Gain Dark Vision of 60 feet.

 ### Invocation of Stars
 You gain: